-Eurolife is a network of nine prestigious academic institutions across Europe that facilitates collaborative research, joint postgraduate training and education, the exchange of researchers, research and master students and the building of joint research projects.
+Eurolife is a network of nine prestigious academic institutions across Europe that facilitates collaborative research, joint postgraduate training and education, the exchange of researchers and students and the building of joint research projects.

 Eurolife originates in 1999 with the initial objectives to develop a collaborative network among leading academic centers in the field of Life Sciences and to facilitate each party‘s interest in research and teaching in these fields.